The motion picture of the

 R. H. Longford and several Renno's were departing passengers on the steamer Wollowra when it left Townsville, Queensland (north of Mackay) on 17 December 1908.
 On 18 December the Wollowra arrived at Mackay and several Renno's as well as a Mr. Langford [sic] disembarked: see 1908-12-19, Daily Mercury (Mackay), p.4, Shipping.
 R. B. Langford is mentioned as a player in the review of the Renno company's performance of Who is the Woman at the Mackay School of Arts on Boxing Night: see 1908-12-28, Daily Mercury (Mackay), p.2, The Theatre.
 But this was Raymond Longford, because there are many newspaper references to R. H. Longford being with the Renno company before and after these dates.

-Longford's supposed association with the Burns-Johnson fight film appears to originate in a typescript list of the films he (supposedly) made that was prepared by his second wife Emilie Elizabeth (née Anschutz) after his death.
-Maybe it was (erroneously) thought that as Cosens Spencer was responsible for the film's production, and Longford not long after worked for Spencer, then he likely had something to do with the fight film as well.
+Longford's supposed association with the Burns–Johnson fight film appears to originate in a typescript list of the films he (purportedly) made that was prepared after his death by his second wife Emilie Elizabeth (née Anschutz).
+Maybe she was confused with the dates, and because Cosens Spencer produced the film and Longford not long after worked for Spencer, then she (erroneously) thought that Longford was also involved in making the fight film.